Billy Name

 William George Linich (February 22, 1940 – July 18, 2016), known professionally as Billy Name, was an American photographer, filmmaker, and lighting designer.

 Billy Name was the archivist of The Factory from 1964 to 1970.
 His collaboration with pop artist Andy Warhol included films, paintings, and sculptures.
 Linich became Billy Name among the clique known as the Warhol superstars.
-He was responsible for "silverizing" Warhol's New York studio, the Factory, where he also lived.
+He was responsible for "silverizing" Warhol's New York studio, the Factory, where he also resided.
 His photographs of the scene at the Factory and Warhol are important documents of the pop art era.

 In 2001, the United States Postal Service used one of Name's portraits of Warhol when it issued a commemorative stamp of the artist.
 Name was awarded the Dutchess County Executive's Individual Artist Award in 2012.

 Biography

 Early life and education

 William George Linich was born on February 22, 1940, in Poughkeepsie, New York.
 His mother was a telephone operator and his father was a welder before becoming a barber.

 Linich graduated from Arlington High School in LaGrange, New York, as an honors student.
 Without a clear strategy, he set out for New York.
 His aptitude test indicated that he may succeed in business, but despite his inability to draw, he was pulled to the arts.
 Andy Gusmano, his great-uncle who owned a barbershop in Poughkeepsie, gave him a three-piece barbering kit, which he brought to New York.